← Back to Blog

 Pitfall 4: Trusting the calendar without auditing execution

 The most common gap between forecast and actual is execution.
-A planned 4-week display becomes a 2-week display because of slotting issues; a planned $1.99 endcap shows as $2.49 because of a price-loading error.
+A planned 4-week display becomes a 2-week display because of slotting issues.
+A planned $1.99 endcap shows as $2.49 because of a price-loading error.
 Always reconcile planned to executed before computing incrementality.

 How it differs from a sales recap